theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 Buildings can speak to you if you listen.

 Even brutalist buildings can speak to you.

+### Other buildings of the era

+* Similar: Moscone Recreation Center ~ PGE ~ Stable: all brick
+* Different but not modern: Galileo High School ~ Palace of fine Arts ~ Fort Mason ~ Harbor Masters
+* But Marina Style takes over

+### My work

 * Much is conjecture
 * Work-in-progress